SIE (file format): History

 A non-profit organization (The SIE Group) was formed in 1992 by leading Swedish accounting software vendors and accounting specialist (accountants/auditors interest groups).
 The accounting data file interchange file format rapidly gained market support, and is now implemented in all accounting software on the Swedish market.
-It is also used by government bodies, such as the Swedish Tax Authority, Statistics Sweden and The Economic Crimes Authority.
+It is also used by government bodies, such as the Swedish Tax Authority, Statistics Sweden, and the Swedish Economic Crime Authority.

 SIE is closely related to the Swedish standard charts of accounts organisation BAS (accounting) (the most advanced and fully covering standard account chart in the world), and SIE is one of the owning members of BAS.
 However the SIE file format works with any charts of accounts and is technically independent of BAS.
-Together the SIE file format and the standard chart of accounts make a strong concept for accounting information interchange that has proven simple and efficient.
+Together the SIE file format and the standard chart of accounts make a concept for accounting information interchange.

 SIE has since 2012 a close cooperation with XBRL Sweden.

 SIE is not an official SIS (Swedish Standards Institute local ISO) national standard.
 The SIE Group provides the SIE File format as an open standard.